-From the readings I have understood that Web 2.0 tools can simplify online interaction; enable participation, communication and collaboration between students, teachers and others in the school community.
-Sharing ideas and information, participation and connectivity are key aspects of Web 2.0.
-Also, Web 2.0 tools provide opportunity for students, engaged and comfortable with emerging technologies, to construct their own knowledge.
+From the readings I have come to understood that using Web 2.0 technology can simplify online interaction.
+Web 2.0 tools facilitate participation, communication and collaboration between students, teachers and others in the school community.
+Sharing (ideas, learning and information), participation and connectivity are key aspects of web 2.0 and the tools provide opportunity for students to become engaged, adept and comfortable with emerging technologies.

 Herring (2011, p.
-49) “a range of tools which can be used to improve information literacy, provide access to mediated resources, allow creative participation on the web and encourage collaboration.”
+49) describes web 2.0 as “a range of tools which can be used to improve information literacy, provide access to mediated resources, allow creative participation on the web and encourage collaboration.”

 Web 2.0 tools provide opportunities for TL’s to:

 - Organise, share and communicate information by creating meaningful mediated content (content curation)

 - Engage our digital learners, enrich their learning.

 I believe that Librarians who are committed to facilitating and supporting teaching and learning in schools today cannot ignore Web 2.0 tools.

 Blogs are great for sharing thoughts and ideas, new resources, library news, links and other multimedia (YouTube clips, book trailers) and generating discussions with others in the school.

 Wiki’s are useful, particularly when online group collaboration is required.
 Wiki’s can be set up for specific classroom projects where teachers (and/or librarians) can post links to resources, notes, homework etc., students can contribute to the content, communicate and share ideas.